 (4) "Institutional placement," for the purposes of this rule, means placement, in a public medical institution, a public psychiatric institution, a hospital which has a provider agreement with the Ohio department of medicaid, or a Title XIX certified long term care facility (LTCF).

-(8) "RSS protected date," for the purposes of this rule, means the signature date on the form of a completed "Residential State Supplement Referral" ODM 07120 (rev. 7/2014), electronic equivalent, or a "Residential State Supplement (RSS) Program Community Referral/Update Form."
+(8) "RSS protected date," for the purposes of this rule, means the signature date on the form of a completed "Residential State Supplement" ODM 07120 (rev. 7/2014) referral form, electronic equivalent, or a "Residential State Supplement (RSS) Program Application" DMHAS 7046 (rev. 11/14).

 (9) "Temporary institutional placement," for the purposes of this rule, means placement, not likely to exceed ninety days, in a public medical institution, a public psychiatric institution, a hospital which has a provider agreement with the Ohio department of medicaid, or a Title XIX certified long term care facility (LTCF).